Safety in all its operations is one of Gran Tierra’s highest priorities.

 Monthly safety meetings for contractors have been an important tool for educating contractors about GTE’s safety policies and procedures.
 This is a regular event where safety representatives of each of the contractors get together to share results and best practices.
 In 2017, each contractor was required to bring both operations and safety personnel to ensure correct assessment of safety trends and work towards further integration between GTE and contractors in order to strengthen the safety culture at all sites.

-As a result of Gran Tierra’s efforts to strengthen its safety systems and programs, the company’s 2017 safety record showed a significant improvement from 2016.
-Even though worker hours nearly doubled between 2016 and 2017 to support GTE’s increased production activity, the Lost Time Injury Frequency (LTIF), a commonly used measurement of safety performance, rate continued its downward trend.
-In 2017 LTIF was 0.07.
+As a result of Gran Tierra’s efforts to strengthen its safety systems and programs, the company’s 2018 safety record showed that the Lost Time Injure Frequency (LTIF) remained the same as in 2017, even as the work hours increased.
+The Lost Time Injury Frequency (LTIF) is a commonly used measurement of safety performance and in 2018 the rate was 0.07.

 Emergency Response Training

 In adherence to GTE’s Emergency Response plan, the company carries out periodic emergency response training exercises.
-In 2016, the company conducted 87 tabletop or in-person emergency simulations which assessed the company’s preparedness to deal with various emergency scenarios.
-Similar training activities were also conducted throughout 2017 and into 2018.
+In 2018, the company conducted 295 tabletop or in-person emergency simulations which assessed the company’s preparedness to deal with various emergency scenarios.

 In response to the company goal to improve the way its Health, Safety and Environmental (HSE) policies are implemented in the field, Gran Tierra began making changes in its HSE management system (HSEMS) in 2016.
 The new system strengthens the company’s HSEMS organizational structure, clarifies responsibilities, practices, procedures, processes and resources and improves the ability of corporate and HSE management teams to monitor performance and track policy compliance on a timely basis.
 This involves important corporate social responsibility issues, such as stakeholder engagement, local employment, land access, environmental monitoring and compliance, local business development, and stakeholder relationships.